 My name is Richard Foster, but I go by Rick.
-And of course, I am sure that there are others names that I am called.
+And of course, I am sure that there are other names that I am called.
 One of them always seems to be Greg.
-I can’t even tell you how many times someone actually calls me Greg.
-I wonder, Do I look like a Greg?
+I can’t even tell you how many times someone calls me Greg.
+I wonder, do I look like a Greg?

 As for my undergraduate, dental, and graduate education, here is a little information on where I attended school:

 East Carolina University – B.A. in Chemistry – 1981

 University of Florida, College of Dentistry – D.M.D. – 1985

 Appalachian State University – Educational Media Instructional Technology Graduate Certificate – 2012

 East Carolina University – Graduate Certificate in Computer-Based Instruction – 2019

 As for my work experience, after graduating from dental school, I worked in a community health center providing dental care to those that could not afford it.
 For me, working in a public health setting allowed me to help those that truly needed it while providing opportunities to see and do things that I will never forget.